alfred/material-website/README.md

     - Abstract each of 3 into partials inside container

 #Build Script Needs
-  - Watch SCSS and Output CSS
+* - Watch SCSS and Output CSS
+    - Get which file changed and write to stdout
+    - Get system time and write to stdout
+    - Color things that get written to stdout
   - Watch Backend JS and JSHint/Lint
 * - Watch Backend JS and restart server
   - Watch Backend JS and run tests